-The Colorado Division of Gaming released the revenue report for legalized sports betting in June, and it did not disappoint.
-With six online betting apps and one retail sportsbook in operation, the Colorado industry generated $38.1 million in wagers that resulted in nearly $3.5 million in revenue.
+The Colorado Division of Gaming released its sports betting revenue report for June.
+With multiple sportsbooks both online and retail, the Colorado sports betting industry generated $38.1 million in wagers that resulted in nearly $3.5 million in revenue.

 If this is how Colorado sports betting performs without major sports in action, the Centennial State is sure to put on a show in the next few months.
-The majority of this action did not stem from the major American sports, as MLB did not get its season going until mid-July, the NBA resumed its season July 30, and the NHL returns to action in early August.
+A majority of wagers came from oversees and other non-traditional U.S. sports.
+The MLB and NBA return in July, and the NHL will be back in August.

 The NFL is still planning to kick off in September, which should keep the sports betting trend growing in Colorado.